East Potomac Park: Mission 66 buildings

-In 1956, the National Park Service (NPS), which owned and supervised operation of East Potomac Park, adopted a strategic plan known as Mission 66.
+In 1956, the NPS adopted the strategic plan called Mission 66.
 This ten-year strategic plan was designed to bring all NPS facilities nationwide up-to-date, and construct new facilities where needed.
 Mission 66 proposed building three new structures in East Potomac Park.
-The first was the headquarters of the NPS' National Capital Region (NCR), constructed in the northern part of the park near the south shoreline and completed in 1963.
+The first was the headquarters of the NPS's National Capital Region (NCR), constructed in the northern part of the park near the south shoreline and completed in 1963.
 The second was the headquarters of the United States Park Police (USPP), built adjacent to the NCR Headquarters and completed in 1964.
 Both buildings were designed by William M. Haussmann, an architect who was chief of the National Capital Office of Design and Construction in the National Park Service.
 In 1969, a one-story addition containing a cafeteria and training center was added to the north end of the NCR headquarters structure.

 In 2014, the 1913 lodge and the two fieldhouses were nominated for inclusion on the National Register of Historic Places.
-The latter buildings were hailed as being excellent examples of the "Mission 66" style of architecture.
+The latter buildings were hailed as being excellent examples of the Mission 66 style of architecture.

 In 2015, the National Park Service proposed a major restructuring of all federal government operations in the Mission 66 buildings.
 The consolidation and renovations were needed because the NAMA headquarters and the USPP District 1 headquarters were both in a medium-risk floodplain expected to have a severe flood once in every 100 years.
 A portion of the USSP District 1 access road and grounds were in a floodplain expected to have a severe flood every 10 to 25 years.
 Additionally, planners noted that the USPP District 1 headquarters was not configured to meet heightened security needs in a post-9/11 world.
 NPS and USPP officials said they anticipated upgrading the HVAC and mechanical systems of the NCR headquarters, making the structure Americans with Disabilities Act compliant, and renovating the interior to create an open workspace from closed offices, which would allow far more efficient use of space and the demolition of some temporary office trailers currently on the northern corner of the complex's parking lot.
 A new 13000 sqft USPP District 1 station would be constructed on the site of the temporary trailers, allowing the fieldhouse to be returned to public use.
 (There was no announcement made about the use of the 1913 lodge.)
 The $28 million project was being overseen by the architectural firm of Beyer Blinder Belle.